SamWhitehill/Unsupervised-Learning-Project/README.md

 ## This project is part Udacity's Nanodegree in Machine Learning.
 ###The dataset is stored in the csv file customers.csv
+###The project code and results are located in the customer_segments.ipynb file.

 # Project 3: Unsupervised Learning